kottans/kottans-course-bootstrap/README.md

 + might forget about the event
 + can change their mind about coming and don't notify the team
 + forget to make an examples and get all required stuff
-+ be stopped in the middle (if the event has a time restrictions)
++ go over designated time

 It is a difficult part.
 To avoid a failure try to contact the guest before one or two days and check every aspect.
 As a team member you should backup a guest by jumping in and covering the topic or change the course